Chapter 4: A Lifetime With Breath

 The third lesson is about breath in conversation with the other Coaches.
 You have met the autonomic-system trio — Cold, Hot, Breath.
 You have met Coach Move briefly, Coach Sleep briefly, Coach Light, Coach Water, Coach Food, Coach Brain.
 In this lesson, breath sits at the center of a circle and converses with each of the others.
 The integration question is not "which is most important?" but "how do they fit together?"

-The fourth and final lesson is the capstone.
+The fifth and final lesson is the philosophy capstone.
 Across the curriculum, you have been studying.
 In this last lesson, you write.
 You will articulate — in your own words, with your own reasoning — how you intend to live with breath across the long life ahead.
 There is no right answer.
 There is only your answer, written with the seriousness this subject deserves.
+The Dolphin teaches the math first because the philosophy reads better with the math in hand.

 The Dolphin is content.
 We have one last walk together.
 Begin.